Photo: Longchamp

 • Credit: Longchamp

-Swimsuits reinforce the seaside mood, but these cheerful pieces aren’t confined to the shore.
+While swimsuits reinforce the seaside mood, these cheerful pieces aren’t confined to the shore.
 It’s easy to picture them moving through the city too, carrying a little of that summer afterglow into everyday life.

 Rugged Appeal